Frequently Asked Questions About ALS

 - What is a tracheostomy?

 “A tracheotomy or a tracheostomy is an opening surgically created through the neck into the trachea (windpipe) to allow direct access to the breathing tube and is commonly done in an operating room under general anesthesia.
 A tube is usually placed through this opening to provide an airway and to remove secretions from the lungs.
 Breathing is done through the tracheostomy tube rather than through the nose and mouth.
 The term ‘tracheotomy’ refers to the incision into the trachea (windpipe) that forms a temporary or permanent opening, which is called a ‘tracheostomy;’ however, the terms are sometimes used interchangeably. “

 Be aware that invasive ventilation treats respiratory failure but does not stop the disease progression.
 Twenty-four-hour care will be required.
 There are resources and webinars available through NEALS and Your ALS Guide.

 - How do I determine whether I should get a tracheostomy or not?

-Getting a trach is one of the most difficult questions ALS patients face.
+Getting a trach is one of the most difficult questions people living with ALS face.
 On the one hand, it can prolong life.
 On the other hand, the cost and impact of care are significant.
 Whether it is right for you is a question only you and your doctors can decide.
-Learn more through this NEALS webinar or this guide, and consider reflecting on your personal values before making this decision.
+Learn more through this NEALS webinar, this I AM ALS series with people living with ALS and trachs (Part 1 and Part 2), or this guide, and consider reflecting on your personal values before making this decision.

 - Can you speak if you have a tracheostomy?

 This is a question to ask your doctors.
 It depends on how much air is allowed to “escape” through your vocal chords during mechanical ventilation.
-Some patients with ALS can speak with their trach, but we aren’t able to say how many actually can.
+Some people living with ALS can speak with their trach, but we aren’t able to say how many actually can.